 Fagans have a great (free) educational resource on their website, supporting parents to understand the needs of their children and to equip them to meet these needs in the way that they would want to, post-separation.

 Gingerbread has some excellent resources online for separated families.
 It’s well worth looking at some of these if you’re not sure where to turn.

-And, ChildLine is always there for children and young people when they need a confidential place to talk about whatever might be worrying them.
-ChildLine can be a lifeline for lots of children because of the different ways of contacting them and the fact that they are not emotionally involved in whatever might be happening.
+And, Childline (and the Meic helpline if you live in Wales) are always there for children and young people when they need a confidential place to talk about whatever might be worrying them.
+Childline and Meic can be a lifeline for lots of children because of the different ways of contacting them and the fact that they are not emotionally involved in whatever might be happening.